christopherdoyle/christopherdoyle.github.io/_posts/2025-04-21-collecting-prometheus-metrics.md

 In a Docker environment, we have multiple services running in separate networks.
 However, we want to collect metrics from these services using a single Prometheus container, without exposing services to each other.
+We can't / don't want to modify the services to expose their metrics to the Prometheus network (e.g. a push gateway, firewall rules, etc.).

 Suppose we have a docker compose: